GramThanos/StrongMonkey/php/README.md

 });
 ```

-The `tools.uint8ArrayToBase64url` function can be found at the end of this document.
+The `tools.uint8ArrayToBase64url` function can be found at the bottom of this section.

-## Update key info
+### Update key info
 Update key information.

 ```php